dotnet/csharplang/proposals/extensions_v2.md

 Modern Extensions introduce a new syntax to produce "extension members", greatly expanding on the set of supported members including properties, static methods, operators and constructors (and more), in a clean and cohesive fashion.

-This new form subsumes C# 3's "classic extension methods", allowing migration to the new modern form in semantically *identical* fashion (both at a source and ABI level).
+This new form subsumes C# 3's "classic extension methods", allowing migration to the new modern form in a semantically *identical* fashion (both at a source and ABI level).

 A rough strawman of the syntax is as follows.
 In all cases, the extended type is shown to be generic, to indicate handling that complex case: